-The breakdown of the investments into the risk categories of the ESG traffic light model and into sensitive sectors, norm-based research risk categories and the number of pooled engagements is reported on aggregate level in If's sustainability reports.
-TCFD and Taxonomy reporting is also available in If's sustainability reports.
+The breakdown of the investments into the risk categories of the ESG traffic light model and into sensitive sectors, norm-based research risk categories and the number of pooled engagements is reported on aggregate level in If's sustainability statement which is part of the annual report.
+Science-based targets, and Taxonomy reporting are also available in If's sustainability statement.